Emergency Food Supplies & Food Storage: An Overview

 Your everyday food, such as oats, meat, or canned beans, can be considered emergency food.

-However, you should note that these food sources should be consumed at various periods during a crisis, contingent upon their period of eatability or shelf life
+However, you should note that these food sources should be consumed at various times during a crisis, depending on their eatability or shelf life.

 Moreover, emergency food can likewise be grown from your backyard for easy access in case of a lockdown.